adbayre/C-CPP-HPC/README.md

 # C / C++ Practice Repository

-This repository contains C and C++ programs created to practice and strengthen programming skills.
+This repository contains mostly C and C++ programs created to practice and strengthen programming skills.
 It includes examples of core concepts such as control structures, functions, arrays, pointers, memory management, and object-oriented programming.

 ---